$\texttt{HEPfit}$: a Code for the Combination of Indirect and Direct Constraints on High Energy Physics Models: Usage and examples

 \item {\bf A model parameter} is given in the format:

 where all the parameters in a given model (see the online documentation) have to be listed in the configuration file.

 \item {\bf A set of correlated model parameters} is specified with

 which initializes a set of \texttt{Npar} correlated parameters.
 It must be followed by exactly \texttt{Npar} ModelParameter lines and then by \texttt{Npar} rows of \texttt{Npar} numbers for the correlation matrix.
-See the above example.
+See the example above.

 \item {\bf An \texttt{Observable}} to be computed is specified in one of the following formats: